 Permanent coverage – Coverage can’t be canceled because of age or health conditions.
 Coverage will last for the whole life of the policyholder, unlike term life insurance which expires after a specific term like 10, 20 or 30 years.

-While term life is best for short-term financial planning such as paying off students loans, caring for young children, or paying off a mortgage.
+While term life is best for short-term financial planning such as paying off student loans, caring for young children, or paying off a mortgage.
 Permanent life insurance is designed for estate planning, burial expenses, and charitable donations after you die.

 Level premiums – whole life insurance premiums stay the same for the duration of the policy.
 You’ll pay the same amount every month, without increasing.
 Level premiums give you the advantage of predictability.
 You can easily fit the payment in the budget since you know what is due every month.

 Some insurance carriers offer the option of limited payment plans, where you are allowed to pay the full premium over a short period such as ten or twenty years.
 The premiums are still the same each month, but you have the option to pay the insurance faster, rather than paying the monthly payment for the rest of your life.

 Death benefit does not decrease – Permanent life insurance pays a benefit if you pass away.
 The policy gives a guarantee that the death benefit amount will not decrease due to your advancing years or your health condition.